souritrakar/ccc-attempts/README.md

 # ccc-attempts

-My attempts at the Junior Problems, Canadian Computing Competition (CCC) conducted by the University of Waterloo, Canada
+Some of my attempts at the Junior Problems, Canadian Computing Competition (CCC) conducted by the University of Waterloo, Canada